-The Mayor’s Office of Special Events in Chicago and the Illinois Restaurant Association work together to plan and execute this annual food festival.
+It now attracts more than 3.5 million over several days and brings in about $12 million in revenue a year.
+The Mayor’s Office of Special Events and the Illinois Restaurant Association work together to plan and execute the event.

-For a tangible example, the Mayor’s Office of Special Events follows the following rough schedule for each year's Taste of Chicago:
+Planning for a festival starts a full year before the tents go up.
+This is the schedule the Mayor’s Office of Special Events follows for its role in each year's Taste of Chicago:

-- 12 Months: Identify location, dates, and rough sketch of the festival map.
-Involve relevant city agencies every step of the way
+- 12 Months: Identify location and dates and create a rough sketch of the festival map

-- 9 Months: Update festival map and begin functional area RFPs
+- 9 Months: Update festival map and identify vendors

 - 6 Months: Confirm vendors, sponsors, programming, and suppliers